Gift Icon

 If a transit agency has an annual deficit of around $400 per vehicle, then it’s taken as a huge financial crisis.
 While these costs are significant and indicate a waste of resources, they’re insignificant when compared to automobile dependency costs.

-As such, we can justify increasing expenditures on public transit by a fairly large amount even if the amount of car cost reduction is small.
+As such, we can justify increasing expenditures on public transit by a fairly large amount, even if the reduction in car cost is small.
 As an example, we can double yearly transit subsidies if the cost of automobiles becomes just 1% smaller.
 Furthermore, if we could reduce car costs by just a little through telecommuting facilities, cycling, and walking, then the expenditure would be justified.

 Households that opt for balanced transportation as opposed to automobile dependency will have $4.500 in additional savings, while their external costs will be down by $3.300 on average.
 Besides these benefits, equity for increasing consumer choice and non-driver mobility will be added, and the community will enjoy certain benefits as well.